michaelahlers/scala-guide/src/main/scala/examples/basic/algebraicDataTypeEssentails/interfaceDesignImprovements/readme.md

 We've already achieved some valuable improvements for ourselves and the service's consumers:

 1. Query semantics are precise—the ambiguities caused by using `Option` are replaced with clear and concise per-property matching behavior.
-1. Each query explicitly and unambiguously states what question it's answering.
+1. Each query explicitly and unambiguously states what question it's answering, and expanding these cases is simple.
-1. The implementation is outside the scope of this subject, but whatever it is, it's undoubtedly more straightforward, needing to handle only three cases.
+1. The implementation is outside the scope of this subject.
+Still, whatever it is, it's undoubtedly more straightforward, needing to handle a handful of cases instead of some permutation of the parameters.

 However, there are drawbacks:

-1. While the implementation work mentioned earlier is easier, our service is far less flexible than it could be.
+1. While we've reduced implementation work, our service might need more flexibility.
+(Or, it suits the requirements just fine!
+Understanding those specifically is the reader's task.)
 1. It's incumbent upon consumers to call the service repeatedly to obtain either a union or intersection of the results.
+(We put merging records in their hands, which may be fine.
+Also, repeated calls could be cheap, or we can mitigate by additional cases, as described earlier.)

 Here is a scenario where we deal more with tradeoffs than solutions.
 (Understanding and choosing between tradeoffs is an essential responsibility of our profession as software engineers.)
 But this pattern, overall, might be more than enough for most teams.
-It remains applicable for and inspires a narrow set of supported use cases that fit specific business or customer needs. (_I.e._, alternativeing to provide a generic query interface might be counterproductive to your requirements.)
+It remains applicable for and inspires a narrow set of supported use cases that fit specific business or customer needs. (_I.e._, providing a generic query interface might be counterproductive to your requirements.)

 While we could stop here, what if we wanted to get fancier and provide more flexibility?
 How would that look?

 ### Second Version

-Let's state upfront: we probably don't want to do this.
-I'm giving this version to inspire your imagination and expand your knowledge.
-In practice, we'd reach for a different tool ([GraphQL][technology-graph-ql], as implemented by [Sangria][graph-ql-sangria] or [Caliban][graph-ql-zio-caliban] might be more appropriate).
+Let's state upfront: this approach is probably overkill.
+I'm giving it to inspire your imagination and expand your knowledge.
+In practice, we'd reach for a different tool (for example, [GraphQL][technology-graph-ql], as implemented by [Sangria][graph-ql-sangria] or [Caliban][graph-ql-zio-caliban]).
 That said, let's dive in and flex our Scala muscles a bit!

 [technology-graph-ql]: https://graphql.org/
 [graph-ql-sangria]: https://github.com/sangria-graphql/sangria